 Three main components make up a COGS variance: volume, mix and rates.

-3. Rate fluctuations happen for a variety of reasons and are typically unexpected.
-These changes can occur, for example, with increases or decreases in vendor pricing on material purchases or in transportation and warehousing costs.
+- Rate fluctuations happen for a variety of reasons and are typically unexpected.
+Changes can occur, for example, with increases or decreases in vendor pricing on material purchases or in transportation and warehousing costs.
 Based on the bill of material (BOM), these rates can affect some or all products and have a direct impact on overall costs, which would create a rate variance.

-It’s very likely that the impact of a COGS variance is driven by all three components.
+It’s very likely that the impact of your manufacturing process’s COGS variance is driven by all three components.
 Over the next few sections, I will outline how to calculate volume, mix and rate.
-This should help you determine how costs changes are affected by multiple cost drivers.
+This should help you determine how cost changes are affected by multiple expense drivers, thus enabling you to decompose the volume and pricing performances.

 Naturally, more or less units sold will drive COGS up or down accordingly and reflect on the profit and loss statement, which will result in a variance.
 To determine the key drivers behind the variances, we must first break down the volume sold by product type and analyze both budget and actual.
 This will help us see the variances for each product type.